CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 Syntax: .asciz STRING,....

-Put ASCII string into current section.
+Emit ASCII string.
 This pseudo-operations adds the null-terminated character.
 If more than one string will be given then all given string will be concatenated.